Erlang (programming language): Hot code loading and modules

 Only when receiving a message consisting of the atom code_switch will the loop execute an external call to codeswitch/1 (?MODULE is a preprocessor macro for the current module).
 If there is a new version of the counter module in memory, then its codeswitch/1 function will be called.
 The practice of having a specific entry-point into a new version allows the programmer to transform state to what is needed in the newer version.
 In the example, the state is kept as an integer.

 In practice, systems are built up using design principles from the Open Telecom Platform, which leads to more code upgradable designs.
 Successful hot code loading is exacting.
 Code must be written with care to make use of Erlang's facilities.

 Distribution

 In 1998, Ericsson released Erlang as free and open-source software to ensure its independence from a single vendor and to increase awareness of the language.
 Erlang, together with libraries and the real-time distributed database Mnesia, forms the OTP collection of libraries.
 Ericsson and a few other companies support Erlang commercially.

-Since the open source release, Erlang has been used by several firms worldwide, including Nortel and T-Mobile.
+Since the open source release, Erlang has been used by several firms worldwide, including Nortel and Deutsche Telekom.
 Although Erlang was designed to fill a niche and has remained an obscure language for most of its existence, its popularity is growing due to demand for concurrent services.

 Erlang has found some use in fielding massively multiplayer online role-playing game (MMORPG) servers.